binury/WebFishingCove/Plugins.md

 # Plugin API
 You can see all methods and properties available in the `CovePlugin` class here: [CovePlugin.cs](https://github.com/DrMeepso/WebFishingCove/blob/main/Cove/Server/Plugins/CovePlugin.cs)
 You can also use the `Server` property to access the CoveServer instance and all of its properties and methods!
+Most useful methods are in the [Server.Utils.cs](https://github.com/DrMeepso/WebFishingCove/blob/main/Cove/Server/Server.Utils.cs) file
+But anything in the server class is usable!